Willingboro Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 122.11 mi of roadways, of which 109.02 mi were maintained by the municipality, 11.53 mi by Burlington County and 1.56 mi by the New Jersey Department of Transportation.

 U.S. Route 130 is the main highway serving Willingboro.
-It straddles the township's borders with Delanco Township and Edgewater Park Township.Burlington County Highway Map, New Jersey Department of Transportation.
-Accessed February 7, 2023.
+It straddles the township's borders with Delanco Township and Edgewater Park Township.